 \splitter

-An old type of dwarven meditation was to find a quiet place, sit down and try to hear amongst all the noices the quiet echoes of bygone battles and celebrations, since loud noices and songs would echo endlessly through the halls of a dwarvenhome.
-Thus in Geshud Gab most of talking happened in what a human might call whispers, not so much to preserve ancient echoes but to stop the pandemonium of sound from accumulating shouts.
+An old type of dwarven meditation was to find a quiet place, sit down, and try to hear amongst all the noises the quiet echoes of bygone battles and celebrations, since loud noises and songs would echo endlessly through the halls of a dwarvenhome.
+Thus in Geshud Kab most of talking happened in what a human might call whispers, not so much to preserve ancient echoes but to stop the pandemonium of sound from accumulating shouts.
 This didn't hinder communication in any degree.
-A quiet raspy word can contain all the colours of feeling just as you don't need a shout to convey your anger.
+A quiet raspy word can contain all the colors of feeling just as you don't need a shout to convey your anger.

 ``Good morning, my dear Erlin.
-Are you prepared for another day of headache, toiling away your waking hours in front of the construct?''.
+Are you prepared for another day of headache, toiling away your waking hours in front of the construct?''
 The jolly whisper-shout carried in the stairway leading towards Urist's office.
 Erlin had never been a morning dwarf, at least when compared to Alnis, and he was happy to meet his colleague as her company would surely wake him up on the long walk down to Urist's office.